 2020-2021 Schedule and Topics

-Headways for STEM Teachers will be facilitated by Christianne Loupelle, Science Department Head, STEAM Coordinator, and Teacher at Trafalgar School for Girls, and will occur from 4:00-5:00 p.m.
-Eastern Time on the below dates:
+Headways for STEM Teachers will be facilitated by Beth Alexander, Curriculum Leader and STEM Teacher at The Linden School.
+All meetings will occur from 4:00-5:00 p.m.
+Eastern Time.

 October 14, 2020: The Importance of Inquiry in STEM